TasvirChi/media-server/Installation.md

 **Configure file system**

- - Make sure that @WEB_DIR@/content/webcam group is kaltura or apache
+ - Make sure that @WEB_DIR@/content/webcam group is borhan or apache
  - Define permissions stickiness on the group:
   - chmod +t @WEB_DIR@/content/webcam
   - chmod g+s @WEB_DIR@/content/webcam

 **Configure UI-Conf**
-- Edit the ui-conf of the KCW/KRecorder you are using to record from webcam- replace the {HOST_NAME} token in the uiconf with the hostname:port of the Wowza machine.
+- Edit the ui-conf of the BCW/KRecorder you are using to record from webcam- replace the {HOST_NAME} token in the uiconf with the hostname:port of the Wowza machine.